Finnish Air Force: After World War II

+In 2023 the English name for the Air Commands was changed to Air Wing.

 HX Fighter Program

 The current Hornet fleet is set to begin being phased out from 2025, and to be completely decommissioned by 2030.
 The Finnish MoD initiated its Hornet replacement programme in June 2015, and named it the "HX Fighter Program".
 A working group was created and it identified suitable aircraft.

 The final decision for choosing the new Air Force jet is based on five key considerations, which are the multi-role fighter's military capability, security of supply, industrial cooperation solutions, procurement and life cycle costs, and security and defence policy implications.
 An extensive questionnaire had been sent out the producers asking what their products can offer Finland in form of capabilities, cost, security of supply and the domestic industry's role, as well as security and defence policy impacts.